uabrc/uabrc.github.io/docs/education/case_studies.md

 # Case Studies

-## Parabricks for Performing GPU-accelerated Genome Sequencing Analysis
+## NVIDIA Clara Parabricks for Performing GPU-accelerated Genome Sequencing Analysis

-A GPU-accelerated genome sequencing analysis with high speedup and more accurate results can be achieved with NVIDIA Clara Parabricks.
+A GPU-accelerated genome sequencing analysis with high speedup and more accurate results can be achieved with NVIDIA Clara Parabricks, which we will refer to as Parabricks, for short.
 Pararbricks is a software suite for genomic analysis.
 Parabricks delivers accelerated analysis of next generation sequencing (NGS) data for researchers, RNA-seq, population studies, and many more usecases.
 More insights on its performance can be found [here](https://resources.nvidia.com/en-us-genomics-ep/genomics-appliance-for-research?lx=OhKlSJ).

 For more information on Cheaha GPUs, please see our [GPU Page](../cheaha/slurm/gpu.md).